 - Formicids cannot wear any form of headgear.

-- Formicids can dig through walls as an innate ability.
+- Mandibles: Formicids can dig through walls as an innate ability.
 First, they have to extend their mandibles, and then move into a rock wall or iron grate to start making the tunnel.
-Digging takes 2+movement delay auts per square, makes some noise, and has a hefty food cost.
+Digging takes your normal movement delay per square, inflicts slight temp.
+HP drain (~2% max HP per tile), and makes some noise.

 Starting Skills and Equipment

-Formicids receive the skills and equipment listed for their background.
+Formicids receive the skills and equipment listed for their background, with 2 special cases: